-The buildings in the cities that were deemed as unsafe to stay in after the earthquake were broken down or replaced.
-These high-risk buildings were marked with a red color.
+The buildings in the cities that were deemed unsafe to stay in after the earthquake were broken down or replaced.
+These high-risk buildings were marked with a red colour.
 They were either fixed by the local authorities or international organizations.

 So a majority of the tourist destinations, as well as major cities, are extremely safe to travel.
 Possible areas of rectification are planned to be sought out before the Visit Nepal program kick starts in full throttle.